Transaction Types

 Purchase Order Workflow

-| Step | Description |
+| Step Type | Inventory States | What Happens |

 Cost Tracking

-Purchase orders track:- Unit costs per SKU
+Purchase orders track costs through artifacts:- Unit costs per SKU (on line items)

-- Shipping costs
+- Shipping and freight costs (artifact-level cost items)

 - Total order value